 Did you know that while some disabilities are visible to onlookers, some other disabilities are not obvious, which is often mentioned by experienced individuals as “invisible” or “hidden” disabilities?
 People with invisible disabilities often face specific challenges and tasks in their workplaces, communities, and when traveling.
-The reality of an individual with disability can be difficult for others to recognize or acknowledge.
+The reality of an individual with a disability can be difficult for others to recognize or acknowledge.
 However, the more we learn about a wide spectrum of hidden disabilities, including but not limited to, chronic pain, depression, and dyslexia, the better we can understand what individuals with invisible disabilities go through on a daily basis.

-Did you know that people with invisible disabilities are often scrutinized by the society due to looking “able-bodied?”
+Did you know that people with invisible disabilities are often scrutinized by society as looking “able-bodied?”
 As you may know, some disabilities are more visible and apparent than others, especially if someone uses a wheelchair, a walking cane, a service animal, or assistive technology.
 Since many individuals with invisible disabilities look able-bodied and/or healthy, they receive boundless criticism about their disability status from family, friends, co-workers, and the community.

 Did you know that the fear of contempt from their communities often make them prefer not to talk about their disability?
 According to the Americans with Disabilities Act of 1990 (ADA), an individual with a disability is a person who: has a physical or mental impairment that substantially limits one or more major life activities; has a record of such an impairment; or is regarded as having such an impairment.
 Employers are required to provide accommodations to people with disabilities at their workplaces.
 It is up to individuals with hidden disabilities to disclose their needs to their employers.
 However, some people with invisible disabilities often prefer to not talk to their employers about their needs, which is entitled under the ADA law, due be worried about prejudice.

 Did you know you could help put an end to the stigma of people with invisible disabilities?
-In the communities, people often judge others by what they observe and often determine a person can or cannot do something by how they look.
+In the community, people often judge others by what they observe and often determine a person can or cannot do something by how they look.
 For example, a person who seems able-bodied is expected to be able to do daily tasks and at the same time, a person who uses a wheelchair is often seen as unable to perform basic tasks.
 Everyone with a disability is unique to their own set of challenges and needs, as well as abilities and attributes.
 We all can learn to not criticize people by their appearance and have patience with one other.

 - If your friend said that they are unable to perform certain tasks that seem simple to you, believe them.